-“During the past 15 years I’ve worked with Steve Wilson at CINQ on a large variety of projects.
-He is the consummate professional…and passionate about every project he takes on.
-He listens, is very patient and always delivers five star work!”
+“During the past 15 years I’ve worked with CINQ Creative on a large variety of projects.
+They are consummate professionals…and passionate about every project they take on.
+They listen, are very patient and always deliver five star work!”

 – Lee Millard / Advanced Hair Transplants